nesterovsky-bros/vector-database/README.md

 Assume you have a set of boolean properties.
 We hava a matix of `[objects x properties]` with `true` or `false` in cells.

-If we present all properties as a vectors: `[p1, p2, p3, ..., pn]` then we turn original task to a task of creating an index of object by a vector of booleans.
+If we present all properties as a vectors: `[p1, p2, p3, ..., pn]` then we turn original task to a task of creating an index of objects by a vector of booleans.

 ## Present time vector database
 It is only a half a step to extend vector of booleans to vector of floats.
 It is enough to say that float can be represented as a set of bits (booleans), so all ideas of KB database apply to a vector database.